DEEP-IMPACT-AG/cherry/src/Views/GridComponents/data-grid-components.md

-# React Grid
+# Grid Components

 Cherry comes with it's own set of modules.
 Every little part of the design system should be componentized and available as a stand alone NPM package.
 This means that you install only what will be used.

 ---

-## 🍒 Cherry Grid
+## Install from NPM
 💾 [Repository](https://github.com/DEEP-IMPACT-AG/cherry-grid) - 📦 [NPM Package](https://www.npmjs.com/package/cherry-grid)

 **To install Cherry Grid, run the command:**
 ```
 npm install cherry-grid
 ```

-Refer to page: [CSS Grid](https://cherry.design/css-grid) for more detailed explanation on how the styling works.
+### Sample usage
 Below you will find a typical example of the grid usage.
 ```javascript
 import React from 'react';
 import { Container, Row, Col } from 'cherry-grid';